pdrakeweb/hyperic-mongodb/README.md

 Source code is available at [github.com/ClarityServices/hyperic-mongodb](https://github.com/ClarityServices/hyperic-mongodb)

+For screen shots of some of the items that can be monitored, see the [Hyperic HQ MongoDB plugin Wiki](https://github.com/ClarityServices/hyperic-mongodb/wiki)

 ### Platform Support

 Only supports MongoDB running on Unix, Linux and Mac since it uses a bash shell to invoke the mongo shell.